 taking as example the first couple of words, the following figure represents the input/output relation that the neural network will learn.

-Now the corpuses typically contain millions of such sentences and the length of the one-hot vector will be equal to the number of unique words in the vocabulary. typically the vocabulary size is large (ranging form few thousands to few millions).
+Now the corpuses typically contain millions of such sentences and the length of the one-hot vector will be equal to the number of unique words in the vocabulary. typically, the vocabulary size is large (ranging from few thousands to few millions).

-assuming that the size of the vocabulary is 100000 words, and that the embedding dimension is 100 (the size of the hidden layer), there will be more that 2 millions weight to update for hundred millions of sentences, that demands a huge amount of time and memory to process?
+assuming that the size of the vocabulary is 100000 words, and that the embedding dimension is 100 (the size of the hidden layer), there will be more that 2 million weight to update for hundred million of sentences, that demands a huge amount of time and memory to process?

 As we process the corpus there will be two “problems” words like “the”.
 These words happen frequently in the corpus so we will have the following observation: